 - Scientific merit and design of the research

-What happens if my project is selected for a full grant submission?
+What happens if my LOI is selected for a full grant proposal submission?

-Cures Within Reach will contact you with full grant submission instructions and materials.
+Cures Within Reach will contact you with instructions.
 PIs have approximately 3-4 weeks to submit a full grant, and funding decisions are made approximately 8-10 weeks following the submission deadline.
-See the funding opportunity RFP process and timeline.

 How can I learn about grant review opportunities with Cures Within Reach?

-Cures Within Reach is looking for interested repurposing research stakeholders – including members of academia, industry, government, disease-specific nonprofits and patient advocacy groups – to join our repurposing research Grant Review Committee.
+Cures Within Reach is looking for interested repurposing research stakeholders – including members of academia and other nonprofit research institutions, industry, clinicians, government, disease-specific nonprofits and patient advocacy groups – to join our volunteer Grant Review Committee.
 Read more about the Grant Review Committee.

 Who can I contact with additional questions?

-For questions regarding repurposing research or CureAccelerator, contact Clare Thibodeaux, PhD at firstname.lastname@example.org
+For questions regarding repurposing research, contact Clare Thibodeaux, PhD at firstname.lastname@example.org